dgaydukov/cert-ocpjp11/files/ocpjp11.md

 Exception in thread "main" java.lang.NullPointerException
 ```

 Order of execution.
-In A constructor App.print would be called, but since App is not initialized yet and i is 0, so 0 - is printed.
+In `A` constructor `App.print` would be called, but since `App` is not initialized yet, than `i=0`.
+But on second time, `i` would be properly initialized and display 4.
 ```java
 class A {
     {